-The Health Care Assistant (HCA) Certificate program prepares individuals to work in both residential care and community settings.
-It is based on core values and beliefs that are foundational to Health Care Assistant practice: the respect and value of all human beings; appreciation for independence within complex health challenges; holistic definition of health; the right to comprehensive health care; provision of care as a genuine concern for another person; and family as the foundation of society.
+The Health Care Assistant Certificate program prepares you to work in both residential care and community settings.
+It is based on core values and beliefs that are foundational to HCA practice:

 The curriculum is organized around the concepts of caring, safety, critical thinking and a professional approach to practice.
-The courses build from the individual's self-reflection on interpersonal communication skills and lifestyle influences on health and wellness.
+The initial courses build from your self-reflection on interpersonal communication skills and lifestyle influences on health and wellness.
 Subsequent courses incorporate anatomy, physiology and common health challenges (including cognitive challenges).
-Students demonstrate their understanding of course content initially in laboratory practice and later in both residential care and community-based settings.
+You demonstrate your understanding of course content initially in laboratory practice and later in both residential care and community-based settings.

-- Successful completion of Grade 10 required; completion of Grade 11 strongly recommended
+- Successful completion of Grade 10 or equivalent

-- Ability to use the computer and Internet at a basic skill level
+- A basic ability to use a computer and the Internet

-- Volunteering experience in a residential care facility, especially with serniors, is strongly recommended
+- Volunteering experience in a residential care facility, especially with seniors

 - Discussion with a home support worker

 Upon formal program admission and prior to enrolment in any lab or practicum courses:

 - Completed and signed Consent to a Criminal Record Check form

 - Completed and signed Health Status Declaration form